-You can also enable tracing from the command line by using the following switches.
-For more information, see "Configuring the Remote Loader" in the Identity Manager 4.0.2 Remote Loader Guide.
+You can also enable tracing from the command line by using the switches in the following table.
+For more information, see "Configuring the Remote Loader and Drivers" in the NetlQ Identity Manager Setup Guide.

-Table 15-3 Command Line Tracing Switches
+Table 17-3 Command Line Tracing Switches

-Switch Secondar y Name Paramete r Description -trace -t integer Specifies the trace level.
-This is only used when hosting an application shim.
+Switch Secondary Name Parameter Description

+-trace -t integer Specifies the trace level.
+This is used only when hosting an application shim.
 Trace levels correspond to those used on the Identity Manager server.

-Example: -trace 3 or -t3 -tracefile -tf filename Specify a file to write trace messages to.
+Example: -trace 3 or -t3

+-tracefile -tf filename Specifies a file to write trace messages to.
 Trace messages are written to the file if the trace level is greater than zero.
 Trace messages are written to the file even if the trace window is not open.

+Example:

+-tracefile c:\temp\trace.txt

+or

+-tf c:\temp\trace.txt

-Example: -tracefile c:\temp\trace.txt or -tf c:\temp\trace.txt -tracefilemax -tfm size Specifies the approximate maximum size that trace file data can occupy on disk.
+-tracefilemax -tfm size Specifies the approximate maximum size that trace file data can occupy on disk.
 If you specify this option, there is a trace file with the name specified using the tracefile option and up to 9 additional "roll-over" files.
 The roll-over files are named using the base of the main trace filename plus "n", where n is 1 through 9.

 The size parameter is the number of bytes.
 Specify the size by using the suffixes K, M, or G for kilobytes, megabytes, or gigabytes.

 If the trace file data is larger than the specified maximum when the Remote Loader is started, the trace file data remains larger than the specified maximum until roll-over is completed through all 10 files.

 Example: -tracefilemax 1000M or -tfm 1000M